-Dylan Buttrick (37) - Mr. Buttrick is Managing Director, South Africa and Mauritius and sits on the board of Nova Pioneer.
+Dylan Buttrick (38) - Mr. Buttrick is Managing Director, South Africa and Mauritius and sits on the board of Nova Pioneer and AGH.
+Mr. Buttrick also serves on the board of directors of Starsight Premier Energy Group Limited and Starsight Premier Energy Finance.
 Prior to joining the Company, Mr. Buttrick was a CARL Partner at Mazars and regional head of tax advisory services for Gauteng, where he specialized in transactional services, corporate advice, international tax and South African exchange control matters.
 Prior to Mazars, Mr. Buttrick was a lawyer with Norton Rose Fulbright (South Africa) and Edward Nathan Sonnenbergs (South Africa).
-Mr. Buttrick is an admitted attorney of the High Court of South Africa, holds a B.Bus.Sc (Finance Honours) and an LLB from the University of Cape Town and an LLM in Tax from the University of South Africa.
+Mr. Buttrick is an admitted attorney of the High Court of South Africa, holds a B.Bus.Sci (Finance Honours) and an LLB from the University of Cape Town and an LLM in Tax from the University of South Africa.

-Krishnacoomari (Sheila) Bundhoo (49) - Ms. Bundhoo is a senior client manager at International Proximity, and heads a team of client administrators with the responsibility for the administration of a portfolio of investment holding companies, collective investment schemes and closed-ended funds set up by multinational corporations and financial institutions.
+Krishnacoomari (Sheila) Bundhoo (50) - Ms. Bundhoo is a senior client manager at International Proximity, and heads a team of client administrators with the responsibility for the administration of a portfolio of investment holding companies, collective investment schemes and closed-ended funds set up by multinational corporations and financial institutions.
 She has overseen some of the most significant transactions that International Proximity has handled.
 Ms. Bundhoo sits on the board of several companies and holds a BSc (Hons) Economics (Year 2001) and an MBA (Year 2019) from the University of Mauritius and she is in the process of completing her ICSA (UK).